Turning Old Crayons into New Crayons

 Once the crayons were melted, we used a toothpick and swirled the colours around a bit.
 After that, it didn’t take long for them to harden, and then we popped them out of the molds and spread out our new crayons on the counter so that we could admire them as they cooled down.

 They were so, so pretty.

 In fact, my two-year-old spends just as much time playing with the crayons as he does colouring with them.
 The crayons have a wonderful tactile feel — and I love playing with them too.
 They’re like waxy, colourful Jenga blocks.

 To be honest, I don’t enjoy actually colouring with them because I’m far too OCD to handle my crayon changing to a different colour while I’m in the middle of shading something in.
 My kids are far less picky, thankfully.

-This is one of his masterpieces: it’s actually the first lesson from All About Reading’s Pre-Reading kit, but Harbour has ZERO interest in anything that hints of busy work, so now it’s pretty much an expensive colouring book for my toddler.
+This is one of my son’s masterpieces: it’s actually the first lesson from All About Reading’s Pre-Reading kit, but Harbour has ZERO interest in anything that hints of busy work, so now it’s pretty much an expensive colouring book for my toddler.

 If I ever sign up for the AAR affiliate program, please forget I said that.
 I swear, it’s not the program, it’s my kid.

 Anyway, there are tons of tutorials for making crayons available on Pinterest.
 These are the directions for the crayons that I followed, as found in the free Pathways curriculum.